-Cannabis was the most common primary substance of use among persons seen at specialist treatment facilities in the KZN (40%), NR (36%), CR (39%), , and GT (32%) regions (Figure 2).
-It was the second most common primary substance of use in the WC (26%) and the EC (23%) regions.
-The proportion of persons with cannabis/ mandrax as their primary substance of use remained very low in all sites (Table 13).
-Cannabis/mandrax was still relatively common as a secondary substance of use in the WC with 23% of all persons reporting it as a primary or secondary substance in the 1st half of 2019.
-Persons seen in specialist treatment centres who reported cannabis/ mandrax as their primary substance of use tend to be older than those who had cannabis as their primary substance of use (Table 13).
-In this reporting period, the most common primary substance of use for persons younger than 20 years in all sites was cannabis (Table 16).
+Cannabis was the most common primary substance of use among persons seen at specialist treatment facilities in KZN (35%), GT (34%), EC (30%); and the NR and the CR (both at 31%) regions (Figure 2).
+It was the second most common primary substance of use in the WC (23%).
+The proportion of persons with cannabis/mandrax as their primary substance of use remained very low in all sites (Table 7).
+Cannabis/mandrax was still relatively common as a secondary substance of use in the WC with 17% of all persons reporting it as a primary or secondary substance in the 1st half of 2020.
+Persons seen in specialist treatment centres who reported cannabis/mandrax as their primary substance of use tend to be older than those who had cannabis as their primary substance of use (Table 2).
+In this reporting period, the most common primary substance of use for persons younger than 20 years in all sites was cannabis, except in the WC where methamphetamine was the most common primary substance of use (Table 10).

-Data from specialist treatment centres suggests that the use of these substances are still mainly a male phenomenon.
-For instance, only between 10% (CR) and 19% (EC) of people, whose primary substance was cannabis, were female.
-Across sites between 4% and 27% of persons whose primary substance of use was cannabis/ mandrax were female.
-Table 15 shows primary substances of use by race.
+Data from specialist treatment centres suggests that the use of these substances are still mainly reported upon admission by males.
+Males dominate treatment in comparison to their female counterparts.
+For instance, only between 8% (NR) and 29% (WC) of people, whose primary substance was cannabis, were female.
+Across sites between 5% and 30% of persons whose primary substance of use was cannabis/mandrax were female.
+Table 9 shows primary substances of use by race.
 Black African persons continue to dominate admissions for cannabis/mandrax across all sites, except in the WC.
-The proportion of Coloured persons who report cannabis/mandrax as a primary substance of use appeared to be increasing in the GT region in this period.
-During this period, 17% of Coloured persons were admitted for cannabis/mandrax related problems.
-In the WC (85%), most people that were admitted for cannabis/mandrax use were of Coloured descent.
+The proportion of Coloured persons who report cannabis/mandrax as a primary substance of use appeared to be increasing in GT region, and during this period, 26% of Coloured persons were admitted for cannabis/mandrax related problems, a significant decrease compared to the previous period (32%).
+In the WC, 71% of people that were admitted for cannabis/mandrax use were of Coloured descent.